 - managing a customer support query

 The idea is that whenever you start working with a new opportunity or 'case', there is a predefined sequence of tasks for users to follow, and every time one task is carried out, the next one is automatically presented to the user.

 Capsule allows you to sync contacts from Capsule to G Suite (i.e., one way) and send email to contacts from a Gmail window; you can also open your Capsule task calendar in G Suite (so long as you are happy to add tasks in Capsule only – again, sync is one way only).

 Nimble scores better on the integration front – calendar sync is two way, and, if you don’t mind paying a bit extra ($5 per month) you can use a system called Piesync to create a two-way contacts sync between G Suite and Nimble.

 You can also use a third party tool called Zapier to create two way syncs between Capsule’s calendars and contacts and G Suite.

-Finally, both Nimble and Capsule provide gadgets which allow you to add contacts directly to each system from within Gmail – a form appears at the bottom of your emails which you can use to add the contact details of the person who is emailing you into the CRM.
+Finally, both Nimble and Capsule provide 'gadgets' (or widget) which allow you to add contacts directly to each system from within Gmail – a form appears beside your email which you can use to add the contact details of the person who is emailing you into the CRM.